List of named trains in Victoria: The Gippslander

 The Gippslander was a named passenger train operated by the Victorian Railways from Melbourne through the Gippsland region to Bairnsdale.
-Operating along the Gippsland line daily except Sundays it had buffet car facilities provided.
+Operating along the Gippsland line daily except Sundays, it had buffet car facilities available.

-The train was named in 1954 to celebrate the electrification of the main line as far Traralgon, but 66 years after the passenger service had commenced along the line.
+The train was named in 1954 to celebrate the electrification of the main line as far as Traralgon, but 66 years after the passenger service had commenced along the line.
 The train was originally hauled by an L class electric locomotive from Melbourne to Traralgon, where an R class steam locomotive took over for the journey to Sale, with the final leg to Bairnsdale hauled by a J class steam locomotive.
 Steam traction on the service was later replaced by T class diesel locomotives.

-After the decommissioning of the overhead system in the 1980s a variety of diesel locomotives could be seen hauling the train.
-The Gippslander name continues in use today for V/Line intercity services along the line but no special facilities are provided.
+After the decommissioning of the overhead system in the 1980s, a variety of diesel locomotives could be seen hauling the train.
+The Gippslander name is still in use today for V/Line intercity services in the line, but no special facilities are provided.

 The Snow Train

-This train runs yearly from Melbourne to Traralgon, generally using double R Class locomotives and hauling 10-14 carriages.
+This train runs yearly from Melbourne to Traralgon, generally using double R class locomotives and hauling 10–14 carriages.

 Excursion trains

-This section covers a handful of VicRail-era services and the majority of modern-era excursion and themed trips which operate to various destinations without a set route or schedule, and which are not restricted to one of the above regions.
+This section covers a handful of VicRail-era services and the majority of modern-era excursion and themed trips that operate to various destinations without a set route or schedule, and which are not restricted to one of the above regions.

 Explorer trains

-The Explorer trains are a range of heritage tours operating from Melbourne along the remaining broad gauge regional mainlines, providing day or overnight trips using heritage vehicles.
-Typical examples are the Goulburn Valley Explorer, Northern Explorer, Otway Explorer and others, generally using similar consists and operating once or twice per year.
+The Explorer trains are a range of heritage tours operating from Melbourne along the remaining broad-gauge regional mainlines, providing day or overnight trips using heritage vehicles.
+Typical examples are the Goulburn Valley Explorer, Northern Explorer, Otway Explorer, and others, generally using similar consists and operating once or twice per year.